GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 - [GSA Login.gov](https://partners.login.gov/product/){:target="_blank"}{:rel="noopener noreferrer"} - Provides primarily a public-to-government federation service.
 This requires an agency customer agreement and following the [login.gov assertion profile](https://developers.login.gov/){:target="_blank"}{:rel="noopener noreferrer"}.

 Some government agencies also recognize non-government trust frameworks.
-- The FPKI Policy Authority reviews the PKI trust frameworks of a small number of [non-government organizations](https://www.idmanagement.gov/buy/trust-services/#non-government-pki-trust-framework):target="_blank"}{:rel="noopener noreferrer"} to determine whether the policies, processes, legal agreements, privacy protections, security controls, and audit requirements are comparable with the U.S. government Federal PKI requirements.
+- The Federal PKI Policy Authority review the PKI trust frameworks of a small number of [non-government organizations](https://www.idmanagement.gov/buy/trust-services/#non-government-pki-trust-framework){:target="_blank"}{:rel="noopener noreferrer"} to determine whether the policies, processes, legal agreements, privacy protections, security controls, and audit requirements are comparable with the U.S. government Federal PKI requirements.
 If comparable, the organizations that manage their communities’ rules act as a PKI bridge.
 These organizations do not manage identities or credentials for their community directly.
 Services that are certified and audited by these organizations provide federated PKI identity and credentials.
 - The Kantara Initiative is a non-government trust framework program.
 It operates conformity assessment and assurance and grants trust marks to companies that show conformance to a Kantara standard based on NIST Special Publication 800-63-3.
 The Kantara Initiative accredits full identity service providers, component services, and Kantara accredited assessors.
 An agency may recognize a Kantara trust mark to federate with an external Identity Provider.
-- The DirectTrust Health Information Service Provider is a PKI-based trust framework for healthcare community collaboration leveraged by Health and Human Services.
+- The DirectTrust Health Information Service Provider is a PKI trust framework for healthcare community collaboration leveraged by the Department of Health and Human Services.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">